 Curing and storing garlic under the right conditions are important.

 Leave the stalks and roots on the bulbs while they cure.
 Bundle 8 to 10 garlic stems together, tie with string, and hang bulb-side down in a cool, dark space.
 Allow the bulbs to cure for three to four weeks.
 The key to proper curing is providing good air circulation between the bulbs.
 As the garlic dries, the skin shrinks and turns papery, forming a protective barrier against moisture and mould.
 Don’t remove the leaves while the garlic is curing.
 The bulb continues to draw moisture from the leaves and roots.
-Keeping the leaves intact also helps to prevent fungi or other lurking contaminants from spoiling the garlic before it’s fully cured.
+Keeping [the leaves intact also help to prevent fungi or other lurking contaminants from spoiling the garlic before it’s fully cured.
 Curing is complete when the roots look shrivelled and feel stiff, and the leaves are completely brown and dried.
-Proper curing will also extend the shelf life of the garlic bulbs.
+Proper curing will extend the shelf life of the garlic bulbs.

 It is not ideal to plant garlic or onions for successive seasons on the same piece of land.
 Practice crop rotation to ensure both your plants and soil stay healthy.